one-chain-labs/onechain/crates/sui-rosetta/README.md

 ## Sui transaction <> Rosetta Operation conversion explained
 There are 2 places we convert Sui's transaction to Rosetta's operations, one is in the `/construction/parse` endpoint and another one in `/block/transaction endpoint`.
-`/operation/parse` uses `Operation::from_data` to create the "intent" operations and `/block/transaction` uses `Operation::from_data_and_effect` to create the "confirmed" operations. the `/construction/parse` endpoint is used for checking transaction correctness during transaction construction, in our case we only support `TransferSui` for now, the operations created looks like this (negative amount indicate sender):
+`/operation/parse` uses `Operation::from_data` to create the "intent" operations and `/block/transaction` uses `Operation::from_data_and_effect` to create the "confirmed" operations. the `/construction/parse` endpoint is used for checking transaction correctness during transaction construction, in our case we only support `TransferOct` for now, the operations created looks like this (negative amount indicate sender):
 ```json
 {
     "operation_identifier": {